showlab/Awesome-Robotics-Diffusion/README.md

 Diffusion model is an effective planner and data synthesizer for multi-task reinforcement learning

-3D Vision-Language-Action Generative World Model
+3D-VLA: A 3D Vision-Language-Action Generative World Model

 Learning Visual Parkour from Generated Images

+GHIL-Glue: Hierarchical Control with Filtered Subgoal Images

 #### World models in robotics: